We love Jesus, and we love Vermont

 He and his wife Jen have been married since 2004.
 Their spiritual lives and ministries have been significantly shaped by their experiences in parenting.
-Their first daughter, Lydia, was born in 2009 with a terminal genetic disorder and passed away in 2010.
-They adopted their son, Levi in 2011, and daughter, Margaret in 2014.
-Their life of compassion, empathy, love for the least, and welcome of outsiders stems largely from their journeys with the Lord through these exciting and challenging times.
+Their first daughter, Lydia, was born with a terminal genetic disorder and passed away in 2010.
+They adopted their son, Levi, and daughter, Margaret.
+Their life of compassion, empathy, and welcome stems from their journeys with the Lord through these exciting and challenging times.

-Micah’s passion is to see God glorified and His Kingdom built as the local church moves to health, to growth, and to multiplication.
+Micah’s passion is to see God glorified and His Kingdom built as the local church provides a context for health and growth.
 He loves encouraging people through discipleship, through time together, and in the preaching of the Gospel.

 Pursuing Spiritual, Relational, and Community Wholeness